 Physical Gold: Physical gold carries some risks related to security and damage.
 Loss or theft can be devastating, and having proper insurance and storage can mitigate these risks.
 Moreover, physical gold does not generate income, such as dividends or interest.

-Gold ETFs: ETFs are subject to market risk, including price volatility and fluctuations in gold prices.
+Gold ETFs: As mentioned earlier, gold ETFs are subject to market risk, including price volatility and fluctuations in gold prices.
 They also introduce counterparty risk, as their value depends on the fund manager’s performance, and tracking errors may occur due to fees and operational costs.

 7. Taxes